Abstract:

 y, and

-xoy plane by controlling joint drive motor 1 and 2 with translational motion.
-Next, multiple indices were constructed to evaluate the manipulator’s operational accessibility, structural compactness, velocity smoothness, and load smoothness.
-The multiple indices were combined into a single objective function.
-The analytic hierarchy process was employed to determine the weights of each index, and linear weighting was used to generate a comprehensive objective function.
-Then, an optimization algorithm based on an improved hippopotamus optimization algorithm (IHOA) was proposed.
-This hybrid algorithm employed hippopotamus optimization algorithm (HO) for global search in the initial stage, utilized particle swarm optimization (PSO) to accelerate convergence through collaboration and learning within the population, and incorporated simulated annealing (SA) to introduce random perturbations.
-Finally, simulation and field experiments were performed to validate the operational reachability, structural compactness, velocity stability, and load stability of the apple picking manipulator.
-The simulation results showed that the link lengths of pitch joint, horizontal joint, telescoping joint, end-effector revolute joint were 122.02, 138.00, 101.45 and 103.12 mm, respectively.
-The link offsets of telescoping joint, end-effector revolute joint, end-effector prismatic joint, twisting joint were 855.00, 166.67, 189.95 and 126.63 mm, respectively.
-The installation heights of the lower picking manipulator and the upper picking manipulator were
+z axes, while the three rotational joints were used to control the rotation along the roll, pitch, and yaw axes.
+The horizontal and telescoping joints were used to realize the different types of motion in the xoy plane using the joint drive motors 1 and 2 with the translational motion.
+Secondly, the multiple indices were combined with a single objective function in order to evaluate the operational accessibility, structural compactness, velocity, and load smoothness.
+The analytic hierarchy was employed to determine the weights of each index.
+The linear weighting was used to generate the objective function.
+As such, an optimization algorithm was then proposed using an improved hippopotamus optimization algorithm (IHOA).
+Among them, the hippopotamus optimization (HO) was employed for the global search in the initial stage, the particle swarm optimization (PSO) was to accelerate the convergence using collaboration and learning within the population, and the incorporated simulated annealing (SA) was to introduce the random perturbations.
+Finally, the simulation and field experiments were performed to validate the operational reachability, structural compactness, velocity, and load stability of the apple picking manipulator.
+The simulation results showed that the link lengths of the pitch joint, horizontal joint, telescoping joint, and end-effector revolute joint were 122.02, 138.00, 101.45, and 103.12 mm, respectively.
+The link offsets of the telescoping joint, end-effector revolute joint, end-effector prismatic joint, and twisting joint were 855.00, 166.67, 189.95, and 126.63 mm, respectively.
+The installation heights of the lower and the upper picking manipulator were 1344.59 and 2460.00 mm, respectively.
+The experimental results showed that operational accessibility index

 F1, structural compactness index